ClickCease

 9. How do I ensure my amendments are HIPAA compliant?

-By following established documentation protocols and ensuring that amendments do not compromise the integrity or confidentiality of the original records.
+Follow established documentation protocols and ensure that amendments do not compromise the integrity or confidentiality of the original records.

 10. What should I do if I find discrepancies in a colleague’s documentation?